CanterburyMedia/CasparCG-OSC-Now-Playing/README.md

 # CasparCG OSC Now Playing
-**WARNING This is very much a work in progress from someone that hasn't used C# before, please bare with me and DO NOT attempt to use it just yet at least**
+**WARNING This is very much a work in progress from someone that hasn't used C# before, please bare with me and DO NOT attempt to use it for any live production environment just yet at least**

 Listens to OSC output from CasparCG, for currently playing item on given channel and layer